isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1731.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Job Redesign Consultancy - EON Consulting & Training Pte Ltd
+26400

 ### Support Level
-Up to All Sectors for SMEs <br>
+Up to Additional criteria:
+Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR for SMEs <br>
-Up to Consultancy for non-SMEs
+Up to Active for non-SMEs

 ### Things to Note
-Job Redesign Consultancy
+Web URL: www.smart-dorm.com
+Contact Hotline: 62531108
+Contact Email: support@chimeric.sg

 ### Contact Information
+N.A.

+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.